The Delicious Crescent

 This soup can be enjoyed all by itself.
 But if you want, you can serve the following along with it.

-• Serve it with flatbreads: Persian barbari, easy skillet flatbreads or pita bread.
+• Serve it with flatbreads: Persian barbari bread, quick flatbread recipe or whole wheat pita bread.

-• Or with bread rolls: Honey wheat rolls or Zaatar Parmesan Rolls.
+• Or with bread rolls: wheat rolls or cheese rolls.

 Cook the beans and barley for a longer time for a thick and creamy soup.
 Or cook it for a shorter time to retain their shape/texture but with a thinner soup consistency.